wacncontent/CustomizeTool/removeCommentOutput2/includes/sql-database-include-ip-address-22-v12portal.md

 <!--
 ../includes/sql-database-include-ip-address-22-v12portal.md

-Latest Freshness check:  2015-09-04 , GeneMi.
+Latest Freshness check:  2016-03-21 , daleche.

 As of circa 2015-09-04, the following topics might include this include:
-/documentation/articles/sql-database-configure-firewall-settings
+/documentation/articles/sql-database-configure-firewall-settings/
 /documentation/articles/sql-database-connect-query

 ## Server-level firewall rules

-### Manage server-level firewall rules through the new Azure Management Portal
+### Add a server-level firewall rule through the new Azure portal
 -->

-1. Log in to the [Azure Management Portal](http://manage.windowsazure.cn/) at http://manage.windowsazure.cn/.
+1. Log in to the [Azure portal](https://manage.windowsazure.cn) at http://manage.windowsazure.cn/.

 2. In the left banner, click **BROWSE ALL**.
 The **Browse** blade is displayed.

 3. Scroll and click **SQL servers**.
 The **SQL servers** blade is displayed.

 4. For convenience, click the minimize control on the earlier **Browse** blade.